olegprotech/java-interviews/text-scanning-offline/README.md

 # Digital Number Scanning Application

+## Scripts
+* com.sh generates classpath
+* run.sh executes all basic files
+* run-fuzzy.sh executes one file with the fuzzy matching turned on.
+No "?" and "ILL" when processing multipleChunksWithIllegalRow
+* run-noarg.sh demonstrates hadling this error scenario.

+Below 2 scripts are for testing the parallel processing mode.
+In this mode, the digit recognition is artificially slowed down.
+* run-noparallel.sh - scans the entire file sequentially

+* run-parallel.sh - scans large file in blocks in parallel threads ~4x faster

+## Introduction
 Suppose there are nine digit numbers represented in digital format.
 It looks like the following example ("." denotes a whitespace for your readability):